CS207ProjectGroup8/cs207-FinalProject/README.md

 # CS-207 Final Project Group 8

-This repository will contain the source code for an automatic differentiation package.
+This repository contains the source code for an automatic differentiation package.
+For temporary information on how to use the package, please see `docs\milestone2.ipynb`.

 Our group members are:

 * Yuanheng Wang
 * Jiayin Lu